-I'll never forget how desperate and hopeless I felt on September 29, 2014.
+I'll never forget the hopeless desperation of September 29, 2014.
 It felt like the weight of the world was on my shoulders, and everything was my fault.

 In time, I grew hungry for the Word, and my heart began to experience overflowing joy.
 The Bible started making sense, and things began to shift in my life.
-Everything happened so fast, it felt like my only option was to share this story with the world.
+Everything happened so fast, it felt like my only option was to share Jesus with the world.
 How could I possibly keep this miracle to myself?